adityamishraaaa/DSE312-CV/README.md

 # DSE312-CV
 The repository contains the assignments and project work of the Computer Vision course undertaken in fall of 2024 at IISER-Bhopal.
-The under taken course project focused on predicting pothole detection.
+The course project focused on predicting pothole detection.